farhadrahimiklie/Complete-C/53 Static & Dynamic Memory Concepts/Readme2.md

-# Static and Dynamic Memory in C: Complete Guide

----

 ## 1. What is Memory Management in C?

 * In C, memory is the space your program uses to store variables, data structures, and program instructions.